25 Things I Quit in Order to Simplify

 It's just not healthy to let that many random strangers into your emotional space.

-It’s my channel.
-My space.
-My mental health.
-I get to protect that.
+It's my channel.
+My space, my mental health, and I get to protect all of it.

 24. I Quit Blaming People